Xtro: Critical reception

 Colin Greenland reviewed Xtro for Imagine magazine, and stated that "Xtro is quite unpretentious.
 It doesn't claim to be anything but a vehicle for Tony Harris' special effects, which are as virulent and glutinous as they come."

-From retrospective reviews, TV Guide awarded the film 0 of 4 stars, calling the film, "A vile exercise in grotesque special effects" and "an excuse to parade all manner of perversities across the screen", further stating that, "Not only is this disgusting, it lacks anything that remotely resembles suspense".
+Among retrospective reviews, TV Guide awarded the film 0 of 4 stars, calling the film, "A vile exercise in grotesque special effects" and "an excuse to parade all manner of perversities across the screen", further stating that, "Not only is this disgusting, it lacks anything that remotely resembles suspense".
 AllMovie called the movie "pure trash" that was "made to capitalize on public interest in E.T. the Extra-Terrestrial" and "basically presents the gory, sexy exploitation-movie take on that film's 'alien visits Earth' premise."

 Sequels

 Director Harry Bromley Davenport made two sequels to the film, Xtro II: The Second Encounter and Xtro 3: Watch the Skies.
 Neither film had anything to do with the original film.
-In March 2011, Davenport confirmed that Xtro 4 was in the works.
+In March 2011, Davenport confirmed that Xtro 4 - The Big One is in the works.